danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

 Eventually we rounded a corner and saw the ground drop away again.
 Unlike the previous time though the ground didn’t rear up steeply on the other side — quite the country.
 This time it dropped as far as the eye could see, and we both got rather excited and the prospect of the decent down to the plains of Albania below.

 {% figure %}
-    {% img src: 2017-08-09-google-maps-albania, alt: Our Google Street View portrait! %}
+    {% img src: 2017-08-09-google-maps-albania, wm: false, alt: Our Google Street View portrait! %}
     {% figcaption %}Our Google Street View portrait!{% endfigcaption %}
 {% endfigure %}

-We flew on this one, hardly letting up on the fast and twisting tarmac as we wove our way down the side of the mountains plateau until we eventually left the desolate colours we’d been riding through for the last few hours and hit the vivid greens of the valley floor, and with that the road quality deteriorated again, the traffic came back, and we had to work for progress once again.
+We flew on this one, hardly letting up on the fast and twisting tarmac as we wove our way down the side of the mountain's plateau until we eventually left the desolate colours we’d been riding through for the last few hours and hit the vivid greens of the valley floor, and with that the road quality deteriorated again, the traffic came back, and we had to work for progress once again.

 {% figure %}
     {% img src: 2016-06-web-DSCF7455, alt: Our final descent in Albania.
 This road would lead us onto a plain we'd stay on until we crossed into Macedonia. %}
     {% figcaption %}Our final descent in Albania.
 This road would lead us onto a plain we'd stay on until we crossed into Macedonia.{% endfigcaption %}
 {% endfigure %}

 I say we had to work for progress, but we never really had it that hard in the remainder of Albania.
-We spent the morning crossing the the rough and broken roads along the valley floor, regularly subsided or missing sections until we found the city of Shkodër.
+We spent the morning crossing the rough and broken roads along the valley floor, regularly subsided or missing sections until we found the city of Shkodër.
 Here we found a restaurant and sat down to celebrate making through Albania.
 We were now just a couple of miles short of the border with Montenegro and it was only lunchtime.

 {% figure %}
     {% img src: 2016-06-web-DSCF7463, alt: Crossing a reservoir on the plains in Albania. %}